-When living in Arkansas, you will see a wide range of pedestrians out and about heading off to school, work or recreational activities.
-In addition to people enjoying biking along city streets or talking long strolls in the park, you may also see the occasional dog walking beside their owner.
-Dogs come in a range of breeds, sizes and personalities.
-Some pets can be large and lovable, or small and excitable.
+When living in Arkansas, you’ll see a wide range of pedestrians out and about heading off to school, work or recreational activities.
+In addition to people enjoying biking along Little Rock streets or talking long strolls in the park within other city limits, you may also see the occasional dog walking beside the owner of the animal.
+Dogs come in a range of breeds, sizes and personalities, and some pets can be large and lovable, while others small and excitable.

 However, if the person owning the dog doesn’t properly restrain it, or if such an animal has aggressive behavior, it may lash out at people or pets.
 Dog bites can be scary public safety hazards for both adults and children, creating serious injuries for bite victims and even death.
 Understanding dog bite and leash laws within Arkansas state law can help dog owners more thoroughly follow the state laws established by law enforcement, animal services, and animal shelters in terms of keeping animal cruelty at bay.

 Arkansas Dog Leash Laws

 There are no statewide dog leash laws in Arkansas.
-In Arkansas, municipalities are provided the power to decide on specific dog rules and regulations under statute A.C.A. § 14-54-1102.
-In this statute, municipal corporations are allowed to decide on what to do with dogs that are threatening the well-being of the public, such as dogs that are astray (called running “at-large”), dogs that are annoyances to animal control officers and animal shelters, and dogs that have caused injuries to people or other domesticated animals.
+In Arkansas, municipalities are provided the power to decide city ordinances on specific dog rules and regulations under statute A.C.A. § 14-54-1102.
+In this Arkansas law, municipal corporations are allowed to decide what to do with dogs that are threatening public health and may need impoundment, such as dogs that are astray (called running “at-large”) without a rabies vaccination, dogs that are annoyances to animal control officers and animal shelters, and dogs that have caused injuries to people or other domesticated animals.